ExGS: Extreme 3D Gaussian Compression with Diffusion Priors: Experiment

-\paragraph{Evaluation Protocol.} We evaluate our method on indoor scenes using Replica\citep{replica19arxiv} and 50 test scenes from ScanNet++~\cite{yeshwanthliu2023scannetpp}, as well as on outdoor scenes with novel-view synthesis from Mip-NeRF360~\cite{barron2021mip}.
-Across multiple compression ratios, we report LPIPS, SSIM, and PSNR, and additionally record the corresponding storage size at each ratio.
-In addition, we evaluate the inference speed of generative methods on an NVIDIA A100 GPU to demonstrate the efficiency of our approach.
-Each model is first warmed up with two iterations, after which we perform 10 forward passes at a resolution of $512^2$, recording the average runtime and the corresponding standard deviation in Tab.\ref{tab:inference_time}. \paragraph{Baselines.} We compare our framework with both compression-based and generative methods.
-For compression, we include LightGaussian (LightGS)~\citep{fan2024lightgaussian} and FlexGaussian~\citep{tian2025flexgaussian}, both training-free approaches that do not require ground-truth images.
-Since spherical harmonics (SH) contribute substantially to storage size, we remove high-order SH components in our method for more extreme compression; accordingly, we report results for LightGS both with and without SH.
+We compare our framework with both compression-based and generative methods.
+For compression, we include LightGaussian (LightGS)~\cite{fan2024lightgaussian} and FlexGaussian~\cite{tian2025flexgaussian}.
+For fair comparison, all compression baselines are evaluated without access to ground-truth images.
+Accordingly, we adopt the GT-free variant of LightGS.
+Moreover, our experiments are conducted under substantially more aggressive compression ratios than those commonly reported in prior work, resulting in a significantly more challenging evaluation setting.
+Additionally, we remove high-order SH components in our method for more extreme compression; accordingly, we report results for LightGS both with and without SH.
 In addition, we evaluate the original optimization-based LightGS by running its official optimization routine for 1,000 steps on the random views.
-For generative baselines, we evaluate PrefPaint~\citep{liu2024prefpaint} and the inpainting variant of Stable Diffusion 2~\citep{Rombach_2022_CVPR}.
-We also compare with Difix3D~\citep{wu2025difix3d+}, which applies single-step diffusion to suppress residual artifacts.
-This setup ensures a fair comparison across compression-only, optimization-based, and generative approaches. \paragraph{Implementation Details.} To preserve fine details under heavy compression while maintaining efficiency, we enhance the VAE decoder with lightweight skip adapters and integrate LoRA modules for parameter-efficient adaptation.
-During training, the full UNet denoiser is optimized, while only the low-rank adapters on the VAE are updated, balancing flexibility and stability.
-The overall loss is
+For generative baselines, we evaluate PrefPaint~\cite{liu2024prefpaint} and the inpainting variant of Stable Diffusion 2~\cite{Rombach_2022_CVPR}.
+We also compare with Difix3D~\cite{wu2025difix3d+}, which applies single-step diffusion to suppress residual artifacts.
+This setup ensures a fair comparison across compression-only, optimization-based, and generative approaches.